open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 | `unavailable` | unavailable |
 | `unknown` | unknown |

-`network.host.connection.subtype` has the following list of well-known values.
+`network.connection.subtype` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.

 | Value  | Description |
 |---|---|